celo-org/docs/docs/general/glossary.md

 Decentralized Finance; open source software and networks without intermediaries in the financial space.

+## Derivation Path

+A derivation path defines how private keys and addresses are derived from a mnemonic.
+The Bitcoin Community Defined the standards for derivation paths in BIP39 and BIP42 and BIP44.
+A [registry of coins/chains and their paths](https://github.com/satoshilabs/slips/blob/master/slip-0044.md) is maintained and includes celo and ethereum paths.

 ## Double Signing

 When a validator signs two different blocks at the same height and with the same parent hash in the blockchain.